-- 1. Approval of Material Approval of the fabricator is required prior to the start of fabrication.
+- 1. Approval of Material In accordance with Section 1-06 of the Standard Specifications approval of the fabricator is required prior to the start of fabrication.
 The fabricator will be approved by the Qualified Products List or Request for Approval of Material DOT Form 350-071.
 Be certain to verify that the product is in fact qualified for its intended use and the product is listed under the appropriate specification.
 Materials used within the fabricated item do not require approval through the Project Engineer office.
 Provide the WSDOT Materials Fabrication Inspection Office with a copy of the Qualified Products Page or Request for Approval of Material listing the fabricator.
 Review of the Contract Special Provisions is necessary to determine if special qualifications or testing is required for approval of the fabricator. - 2.
-Preliminary Samples A preliminary sample of the material will be required only if coded on the Request for Approval of Material DOT Form 350-071.
+Preliminary Samples A preliminary sample of the material will be required only if coded on the Request for Approval of Material DOT Form 350-071. - 3.
+Acceptance - a.
+Steel Light and Signal Standards Type II V, ITS, and High Mast Light Poles As determined by the Materials Fabrications Inspection

-a.
-Steel Light and Signal Standards Type II - V, ITS, and High Mast Light Poles - As determined by the Materials Fabrications Inspection Office, Steel Light, Signal Standards and High Mast Light Poles may be inspected at the point of manufacture prior to shipping or at the jobsite by the Materials Fabrication Inspector.
+Office, Steel Light, Signal Standards and High Mast Light Poles may be inspected at the point of manufacture prior to shipping or at the jobsite by the Materials Fabrication Inspector.
 Acceptance is based on "APPROVED FOR SHIPMENT" Stamp and/or Tag (Figure 9-4 or 9-5).
 An "F" or "D" will be stamped to indicate the steel or iron is of foreign or domestic origin.